vercel/next.js/examples/with-expo/README.md

 ## Troubleshooting

 You may find that certain packages like `@ui-kitten/components` do not work in the browser.
-This is because they need to be transpiled by Next.js, you can do fix this by doing the following:
+This is because they need to be transpiled by Next.js, you can fix this by doing the following:

 - Install the following: